-- Angioplasty: This is a procedure to open up an artery that has been blocked by plaque.
-A thin tube with a balloon on the end is threaded into your blocked artery.
-Once the tube is in the artery, the balloon is inflated and deflated until the artery stretches and opens.
-This packs plaque against the walls of the artery and improves blood flow through the artery.
-Your caregiver may decide to place a permanent tube called a stent inside the artery to keep it open.
+- An angioplasty may be done to open an artery blocked by plaque.
+A tube with a balloon on the end is threaded into the blocked artery.
+Once the tube is in the artery, the balloon is inflated.
+As the balloon inflates, it presses the plaque against the artery wall to open the artery.
+A stent may be placed in your artery to keep it open.